 Many of the Table 1 Engineering and Work Practice Control Methods contain this practice: “Operate and maintain tool in accordance with the manufacturer’s instructions to minimize dust emissions.”
 This broad statement basically directs Employers/Workers to follow what tool manufacturers instruct to contain dust when using their products.
-Employers/Workers/Rental Businesses who properly follow these directions, maintain clean workspaces and follow any other Table 1 requirements should not have to monitor air and will be assumed to be below the permissible exposure limit.
+Employers/Workers/Rental Businesses who properly follow these directions, maintain clean workspaces, and follow any other Table 1 requirements should not have to monitor air and will be assumed to be below the permissible exposure limit.

-OSHA requires manufacturers to offer products that minimize silica and to instruct users how to use these products properly.
+OSHA requires manufacturers to offer products that minimize silica and to instruct users on how to use these products properly.
 It is the responsibility of workers to use the instructions properly and fill out Written Exposure Control Plans.
 See WECP definition and how EDCO instructs workers on how to minimize dust emissions in Step 3.

 Understand and Use an OSHA Written Exposure Control Plan: